rust-lang/rust/text/0000-generic-assert.md

 [alternatives]: #alternatives

 - Defining via `macro_rules!` was considered, but the recursive macro can often reach the recursion limit.
+- Negating the operator (`!=` to `==`) was considered, but this isn't suitable for all cases as not all types are total ordering.

 # Unresolved questions
 [unresolved]: #unresolved-questions

+These questions should be settled during the implementation process.

 ## Error messages
-- Should we use the negated version of operators (e.g. `!=` for eq) to explain the failure?
 - Should we dump the AST as a formatted one?
 - How are we going to handle multi-line expressions?